LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 \topaz\conf\map.conf (after getting it out of the default folder).
 Save, then reboot your servers.

 \topaz\scripts\globals\settings.lua.
 Save, use the GM command !reloadglobal settings in game or reboot your servers.

+## How do I set JP Midnight?

+JP midnight is now coded to align with the retail JST midnight regardless of your local timezone setting and manual configuration is no longer required.
+There is no setting for JP Midnight and we do not recommend altering server timing behaviour as the client has hard-coded expectations that certain events and resets will occur at certain times.